ValerieOSD/WarThunderRPC/README.md

 ## How to Install

- 1. Go to "Releases" tab and download the latest version's .ZIP file
+ 1. Go to "Releases" tab and download the latest version's .EXE file
- 2. Unzip the file
- 3. Run the application whilst War Thunder is open
+ 2. Run the application whilst War Thunder is open

 ## Development